iSHAREScheme/eSEALsGuide/CSR.md

 The following section has been tested with OpenSSL 3.3.2 on Windows (find installable [here](https://github.com/openssl/openssl/wiki/Binaries)) and should work with OpenSSL 3.x on any system.

-Use the following config file as a template and fill it with your own information.
+Use one of the following config files as a template and fill it with your own information.
 Store as `openssl-csr-config.cnf`.

-Available as download [here](./openssl-csr-config.cnf).
+### Option A: CSR including eIDAS attributes

 ```ini
 [ req ]